Code-Institute-Submissions/TimeaKovacs86-Getawaydestination/README.md

 - As a user, I want to find coffee shops around the searched city.
 - As a user, I want to find museums around the searched city.
 - As a user, I want to see what kind of other opportunities I have as a tourist around the searched city.
+- As a user, I want to see more result if there are more.
+- As a user, I want to reset my search.

 #### Responsive: